Over the last several months, I’ve had conversations with more than two dozen aspiring Ruby and Rails developers, both online and in person.

 - Getting a full-time Ruby and Rails developer position, either remotely or locally

-- Building micro SaaS apps that could generate additional income in the long term
+- Building micro SaaS apps and niche sites that generate income in the long-term

-They go on to tell me that it’s taking them more than 90 days to accomplish any one of these goals.
+They go on to tell me that it’s taking them more than 90 days to even learn Ruby and Rails basics.
 They find themselves reading books, taking courses, attending bootcamps…

 …and completing countless tutorials, but they aren’t able to make significant progress towards their career goals as professional Ruby and Rails developers.